 Not Pre-Booking Character Meet & Greets

 Disney characters make appearances all over the ship on Disney Cruise vacations, but the lines can often be long.
-Luckily, Disney now lets you book meet and greet times online in advance of your cruise.
+Depending on the sailing and ship, Disney usually lets you book some special meet and greet times online in advance of your cruise.

 I vaguely knew about the pre-booking option but somehow didn’t spot it as I was completing online check in and poking around the My Disney Cruise website options.
 It isn’t necessarily obvious, so go hunting for it if you want character time.
 If your children have a must-meet character, pre-booking is the best way to avoid major disappointment.